This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - salt and pepper to taste

-Stir in the Italian seasoning, red pepper flakes, beans and entire can of tomatoes.
+- Stir in the Italian seasoning, red pepper flakes, beans, and canned tomatoes.

-Stir in the spinach and cider vinegar and cook for an additional 3-4 minutes or until everything is heated through.
+- Stir in the spinach and cider vinegar.
+Cook for an additional 3-4 minutes or until everything is warmed through.

-Season with salt and pepper to taste and serve hot with fresh parsley and parmesan cheese, if desired.
+- Season with salt and pepper to taste.
+Serve hot with fresh parsley and parmesan cheese, if desired.

 Nutrition information is automatically calculated, so should only be used as an approximation.